Damiano Center Programs

 A nurturing and fun place for kids after school and in the summer

-Kids' Kitchen was in started in response to a growing number of children coming to the Community Kitchen unaccompanied by an adult.
+Kids' Kitchen was started in response to a growing number of children coming to the Community Kitchen unaccompanied by an adult.
 We realized there was a major, unmet need in our neighborhood.

 We emphasize nutrition education through the fun, hands-on experience of preparing food, and also offer organic gardening.
 Other activities involve art, physical activities, and other activities to honor the culture and heritage of the diverse children who come to Kids' Kitchen.